DaanishhShaikh/DaanishhShaikh/README.md

 - **Ethical Hacking**: I have a curiosity for ethical hacking and cybersecurity.
 Understanding vulnerabilities, conducting penetration testing, and ensuring secure software development are areas I actively explore.

 I am always eager to collaborate with like-minded individuals and work on exciting projects.
-Let's connect and together build the next big thing that people will talk about! 😄
+Let's connect and together build the next big thing that people will talk about!😄

 ## 📫 Contact Me